There was one place in

 Yet, unshakable faith in God made Clare and her

 reckon them as great

 Faith made them understand that their consecrated obscurity was

 a sharing in the hidden life of Jesus, a participation in

-the blessed poverty, the untold labors and burdens that He endured for the
+the holy humility, the blessed poverty, the untold labors and burdens that He endured for the

 whole human race.